 The facts about food miles

-Could knowing where your food comes from help you shop more sustainably?
-Here, we explain the concept of food miles and the journey food takes from origin to your plate.
+Could knowing where your food comes from help you to shop more sustainably?
+Find why food miles are just one part of the puzzle when it comes to fighting climate change

-How far has your food travelled to get to your kitchen?
-That journey – the distance between where something is grown to where it’s eaten – is what we mean when we talk about ‘food miles’.
+How far has your food travelled to get to your plate?
+That journey – the distance between where something is produced to where it’s eaten – is what we mean when we talk about ‘food miles’.

-Think about home-grown herbs or local farmers’ market veggies.
-They won’t clock up many food miles.
-But if you can’t resist out-of-season strawberries on your morning yogurt, that will mean a much longer trip.
+For example, home-grown herbs or local farmers’ market veggies won’t clock up many food miles.
+But if you can’t resist fresh strawberries on your morning yogurt in December, it means they’ve probably taken a much longer trip.

 Are food miles bad for the environment?